Content Creators

 }

-πŸ’‘ Tip: When testing in preview, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.
-In the Decentraland Editor, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
+πŸ’‘ Tip: When testing in preview with the legacy web editor, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.
+In the Decentraland VS Code Extension, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
 Click this icon and select Open in browser with Web3.

 To get the data for a specific player in the scene, different from the current player, run getPlayer() with an object with a userId property.